AUS Library offers a service for Faculty to encode material to digital format for use in iLearn.

 The following formats can be digitized: DVD, VHS and video from some external devices.

 Material to be digitized must be owned either by the library or by the person requesting the digitization.
 Third-party copies, recordings, or transfers, including rentals or personal recordings of television broadcasts can not be digitized.

 Converting from VHS to streaming video is possible only when a DVD copy is not available for the same material.
 If a DVD copy is available this version must be purchased and then used for streaming purposes.

 Please note that in order to digitize original footage created by students, we need to have written permission from the person who created it.

 What we provide

-Video is digitized and placed on the video portal server.
-Links to the video are then provided to faculty which can be posted in iLearn for the duration of the semester.
+Video is digitized and placed on the Panopto portal.
+Content can then be accessed via iLearn for the duration of the semester.
 Copies of digitized material will not be provided.